Project-Counter/cop5/source/04-reports/03-title-reports.rst

 Report Header
 """""""""""""

-The table below shows the header details for the Title Master Report and its Standard Views.
+The table below shows the header details for the Title Report and its Standard Views.
 For the tabular reports, elements MUST appear in the exact order shown, and spelling, casing, and punctuation of labels (Column A) and fixed data elements such as report names (Column B) MUST match exactly.
 The JSON version of the report MUST comply with the Report_Header definition in the COUNTER_SUSHI API Specification (see :numref:`sushi` below).
 Entries in the table appearing in italics describe the values to include.

 |blscape|

-Table 4.i (below) Header for Title Master Report and Standard Views - Part 1 (for Books)
+Table 4.i (below) Header for Title Report and Standard Views of the Title Report - Part 1 (for Books)

 .. only:: latex